YaoGroup/ServerMantaince/README.md

 #### Q: I want to add some packages into existing environments

+Though we recommend to create an environment file, this approach can be too restricted when experimenting with packages.

+To add packges into existing environments, instead of create new ones:
+1. Activate the target environment (`conda activate ~/Conda/my-env`)
+2. Run `coda install my-target-package`, then the packge is added into the target environment.

-First of all, non-admin users can not change the standard environments under /opt/anaconda3/envs, as expected.
-They can only modify the environments they created.
+Note: non-admin users can not change the standard environments under /opt/anaconda3/envs, as expected.

-Though we recommend

-By `conda env create ...`, one can create new environment, please refer to [official documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-We suggest creating environments via yml file (`conda env create -f my_environment_file.yml`), which make environment creation reproducible, we have some sample files [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ###### addtional info: [Admin notes on HackMD](https://hackmd.io/@MingRuey/Sy3D6VAc_)